MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-removable-storage-group-policy.md

     > [!TIP]
     > Explicily mark the Type attribute on the group as **File**

-    2. Policy 2: Deny read and execute access to any file under the allowed file extension group for defeined removable storage group.
+    2. Policy 2: Deny read and execute access to any file under the allowed file extension group for defined removable storage group.

         ![image](https://user-images.githubusercontent.com/81826151/200713006-c0d39e2b-9acc-4522-9f88-e064eeb3a4ae.png)